Filariasis: Signs and symptoms

-Human filarial nematode worms have complicated life cycles, which primarily consists of five stages.
-After the male and female worms mate, the female gives birth to live microfilariae by the thousands.
-The microfilariae are taken up by the vector insect (intermediate host) during a blood meal.
-In the intermediate host, the microfilariae molt and develop into third-stage (infective) larvae.
-Upon taking another blood meal, the vector insect, such as Culex pipiens, injects the infectious larvae into the dermis layer of the skin.
-After about one year, the larvae molt through two more stages, maturing into the adult worms.

 Diagnosis

 Filariasis is usually diagnosed by identifying microfilariae on Giemsa stained, thin and thick blood film smears, using the "gold standard" known as the finger prick test.
 The finger prick test draws blood from the capillaries of the finger tip; larger veins can be used for blood extraction, but strict windows of the time of day must be observed.
 Blood must be drawn at appropriate times, which reflect the feeding activities of the vector insects.
 Examples are W. bancrofti, whose vector is a mosquito; night is the preferred time for blood collection.
 Loa loa's vector is the deer fly; daytime collection is preferred.
 This method of diagnosis is only relevant to microfilariae that use the blood as transport from the lungs to the skin.
 Some filarial worms, such as M. streptocerca and O. volvulus, produce microfilariae that do not use the blood; they reside in the skin only.
 For these worms, diagnosis relies upon skin snips and can be carried out at any time.